mrajrajput/security_urlRewrite_PrimefacePadora_JSF/README.md

 pom.xml is skinned a lot and lots of unwanted things are commented out.
 'repository' directory contains the repository for primefaces-pandora.

+don't remove folders under 'resources' folder there are ton's of xhtml added in 'webapp' folder from primefaces-pandora webapp/s/* and webapp/ns/* are there but don't work since they are not mapped to the right bean.

 ```

 <br/>